sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## Check out the new integrated app

-The reverse proxy is published to port `8020` so you can just refresh your browser window, or run:
+The reverse proxy is published to port `8020` so you can just refresh your browser at [localhost](http://localhost:8020), or run:

 ```
 firefox http://localhost:8020